Romans 7

 Thanks be to God through Jesus Christ our Lord!
 So then, on the one hand I myself with my mind am serving the law of God, but on the other, with my flesh the law of sin.

-(b) Through Jesus Christ our Lord we can have lasting victory over sin and walk in newness of life (Rom.
+(b) Through Jesus Christ our Lord we can enjoy lasting victory over sin and walk in newness of life (Rom.
 6:4).
+Paul has more to say about this in Romans 8.

-(g) The law of sin refers the government or influence of sin; see entry for Romans 7:23.
+(h) The law of sin refers to the government or influence of sin; see entry for Rom.
+7:23.

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
 Got a suggestion?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.